istio/istio.io/content/help/ops/security/end-user-auth/index.md

 weight: 80
 ---

-With Istio, you can enable authenticating the end user.
+With Istio, you can enable authenticating end user.
 Currently, the end user credential supported by the Istio authentication policy is JWT.
 The following is a guide for troubleshooting the end user JWT authentication.

 1. Check your Istio authentication policy, `principalBinding` should be set as `USE_ORIGIN` to authenticate the end user.